 Visit Cape Lefkatas, on the southwest tip of the island.
 It is said that these slate grey cliffs were once the site of a temple dedicated to Apollo where human sacrifices occurred during the Mycenean era, And, as legend has it, the lesbian poet Sappho leaped to her death from these cliffs.
 Enjoy an excursion boat to Papanikolis Cave on Meganisi or take the ferry to Spartahori and walk through the village.
 It is a great destination for a day trip and lunch in a taverna there.
 You can be sure they’ll be plenty of cats to pet on your walk around Meganisi.

-Contributed by Laudy and Jerome| Follow them on Travel Boldly
+Recommended by Laudy and Jerome of Travel Boldly

 Rhodes